-Moreover, this also helps boosts a company’s CSR i.e. Company Social Responsibility initiatives.
-Thus, earning goodwill for the organization and build a better relationship.
+Moreover, this also helps boosts a company’s CSR, i.e., Company Social Responsibility initiatives.
+Thus, earning goodwill for the organization and its employees.

 3. Proper Planning

-Planning the day to day activities at work is another great way for managing a good balance between life and work.
-It helps the employees to prioritize their activities and work in accordance with the importance of a task.
+Planning the day-to-day activities at work is another way for managing a good balance between life and work.
+It helps individuals to prioritize their actions following the importance of a task.

 4. Encouraging a Healthy Lifestyle

-Maintaining a healthy lifestyle plays a big role in an employees quest to achieve a healthy work-life balance.
-Healthy employees are like the jewels in the crown for every organisation.
-An unhealthy work-life balance disrupts the employees physical and mental health.
+Maintaining a healthy lifestyle plays a big role in an employee’s quest to achieve a healthy work-life balance.
+Healthy employees are like the jewels on the crown for every organization.
+An unhealthy work-life balance disrupts the employees' physical and mental health.
 Considering this fact, it hampers their productivity to a great extent.
 Encouraging the employees to take up a healthy lifestyle eliminates various health risks.

-Most often the employees carry their work home in order to make up for the deadlines.
-The inability to leave work at the workplace is a major issue resulting from the excess work-load born by the employees.
-Committing to work during off hours hinders the amount of rest needed by the human body.
+Most often, the employees carry their work home to make up for the deadlines.
+The inability to leave work at the workplace is a major issue resulting from the excess workload born by the employees.
+Committing to work during off-hours hinders the amount of rest needed by the human body.